Siddharthgolecha/Udacity-Capstone-Project/CarND-Capstone/README.md

 ### Classifier setup

-We used image classification (so not object detection) to classify images that contain a red, green, yellow or no traffic light.
+I used the image classification (so not object detection) to classify images that contain a red, green, yellow or no traffic light.

 The current setup uses Tensorflow-GPU 1.3 and Keras 2.0.8.
 Classic models that are available in the Keras applications library were used for transfer learning.